nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 ## What Makes a Person Creative?

 According to Csikszentmihalyi, there are three phenomena that distinguish a creative person from the rest of the pack.
-These are people...
+These are people who...

-1. “...who express unusual thoughts, who are interesting and stimulating.”
+1. “...express unusual thoughts, who are interesting and stimulating.”
 But only if “...they also contribute something of permanent significance.”
 Otherwise, they are merely “brilliant”

-2. “...who experience the world in novel or original ways.”
+2. “...experience the world in novel or original ways.”

-3. “...who… changed our culture in some important respect.”
+3. “...changed our culture in some important respect.”

-It’s important here to distinguish between talent, genius, and creativity.
+It’s important here to distinguish between talent, genius, and creativity:

 * Talent vs. creativity: “Talent differs from creativity in that it focuses on an innate ability to do something very well.”

 * Genius vs. creativity: “...a person who is both brilliant and creative at the same time.”

-TODO
-### {{ 10 PAIRS OF ANTITHETICAL TRAITS }}

-10 pairs of antithetical traits [see Creativity p.
-58]
+Talent is not a prerequisite for creativity.
+But it doesn't hurt.
+Creativity, however, is a prerequisite for genius.

+### The 10 Antithetical Traits of Creative People

+In [Creativity](https://amzn.to/3tCdEwv), Csikszentmihalyi outlines 10 pairs of antithetical traits, or dialectical tensions, that he observed in his studies of creative people.
+They consist of the following dyads:

-* energy vs. rest: “creative individuals have a great deal of energy, but they are also often quiet and at rest.”
+* energy vs. rest: “...creative individuals have a great deal of energy, but they are also often quiet and at rest.”

-* smart vs. naive

-* disciplined vs. playful

-* fantasy vs. realism

-* extraversion vs. introversion

-* humble vs. proud

-* masculine vs. feminine

-* traditional vs. rebellious

-* passionate vs. objective
+* smart vs. naive: "...a certain immaturity, both emotional and mental, can go hand in hand with with the deepest insights."

+* disciplined vs. playful: "There is no question that a playfully light attitude is typical of creative individuals.
+But this playfulness doesn't go far without its antithesis, a quality of doggedness, endurance, perserverance."

+* fantasy vs. realism: "Both are needed to break away from the present without losing touch with the past."

+* extraversion vs. introversion: "Only those who can tolerate being alone are able to master the symbolic content of a domain.
+Yet over and over again, the importance of seeing people, hearing people, exchanging ideas, and getting to know another person's work and mind are stressed by creative individuals."

+* humble vs. proud: The creative individual's "respect for the domain in which they work makes them aware of the long line of previous contributions to it, which puts their own into perspective.
+[They] are also aware of the role that luck played in their own achievements.
+And... they are usually so focused on future projects and current challenges that their past accomplishment, not matter how outstanding, are no longer very interesting to them."

+* masculine vs. feminine: "A psychologically androgynous person in effect doubles his or her repertoire of resopnses and can interact with the world in terms of a much richer and varied spectrum of opportunities."

+* traditional vs. rebellious: "Being only traditional leaves the domain unchanged; constantly taking chances without regard to what has been valued in the past rarely leads to novelty that is accepted as an improvement."

+* passionate vs. objective: "Without the passion, we soon lose interest in a difficult task.
+Yet without being objective about it, our work is not very good and lacks credibility."

-* enjoyment vs. suffering
+* enjoyment vs. suffering:

+According to Csikszentmihalyi:
-“...the novelty that survives to change a domain is usually the work of someone who can operate at both ends of these polarities--and that is the kind of person we call ‘creative’.”
+> ...the novelty that survives to change a domain is usually the work of someone who can operate at both ends of these polarities--and that is the kind of person we call ‘creative’.

 ### What is the Psychology of the Creative Person?

 According to Teresa Amabile, there are three components that make up the psychology of a creative person:

 * domain-relevant skills

 * creativity-relevant skills